 - Stage Two – Mapping your transfer work to Polk State courses and degrees.
 Takes approximately six weeks from the initial evaluation of your previous institution’s transcript.

 If you want to challenge the evaluation, complete a Transfer Action Request form.
 You are required to provide a course description and/or a syllabus.
-Transfer Action requests are only reviewed when stage two of transcript evaluation is completed.
+Transfer Action requests are only reviewed six weeks after your transcripts have been received by Polk State.
 Prior to that, your Transfer Action Request will be rejected.

 Does Polk State need ALL of my past postsecondary transcripts?